History of Thailand in Timeline

 2019: Investment in Research and Development

-According to the National Research Council of Thailand, the country devoted 1.1% of its GDP to the research and development of science in 2019.
+According to the National Research Council of Thailand, in 2019, the country devoted 1.1% of its GDP to the research and development of science.

 In 2019, Thailand had a Forest Landscape Integrity Index mean score of 6.00/10, ranking it 88th globally out of 172 countries.

-In 2019, Thailand held a general election, with Prayut continuing his premiership with the support of the Palang Pracharath Party-coalition, amid allegations of election fraud.
+In 2019, Thailand held a general election in March, and Prayut Chan-o-cha continued his premiership with the support of the Palang Pracharath Party-coalition amid allegations of election fraud.

-In 2019, Thailand ranked sixth globally and first in Asia on the Global Health Security Index.
+In 2019, Thailand ranked sixth globally and first in Asia in the Global Health Security Index.

-In 2019, Thailand received 39.8 million international tourists, ahead of United Kingdom and Germany, earning 60.5 billion US dollars.
+In 2019, Thailand received 39.8 million international tourists, ahead of United Kingdom and Germany, and was the fourth highest in international tourism earning 60.5 billion US dollars.

 2019: End of Military Junta Rule

-In 2019, the National Council for Peace and Order, a military junta, ended its rule in Thailand.
+In 2019, the National Council for Peace and Order ended its rule in Thailand.

 In March 2020, Amnesty International charged that Thai military conscripts face institutionalised abuse systematically hushed up by military authorities.